ASSW Soils Tour

 - Eutric Brunisols and Terric Mesisols in the Bruderheim Dune Field

-A comprehensive tour guidebook was prepared for the 2024 tour and is now available at www.soilsworkshop.ab.ca/history
+A comprehensive tour guidebook was prepared for the 2024 tour and is now available on the History page.

 Please contact the Soils Tour Chair, Konstantin Dlusskiy, directly at kdlusskiy@montrose-env.ca if you would like to volunteer but have not expressed your interest yet.